 Translated by Maureen M.B.
 Boulton

-A version of the apocryphal infancy Gospels of Christ in verse.
+This text presents a version of the apocryphal infancy Gospels of Christ in verse.
 The little boy Jesus performs a number of childish miracles and pranks, some of them alarmingly anti-Semitic.
-This fascinating and controversial text is extant in insular and continental versions, is accompanied by a series of illustrations and also survives on the famous medieval set of tiles, the Tring tiles.
+This fascinating and controversial text is extant in insular and continental versions, is accompanied by a series of illustrations, and also survives on the famous medieval set of tiles, the Tring tiles.
 Professor Boulton here translates her own edition of the French of England version of the text.

 (B) ROBERT GROSSETESTE, CHASTEAU D’AMOUR